 Has Pokémon Unite Pay to Win Been Patched Yet?

-As of September 6, the Pokémon Unite pay to win mechanic is still in the game.
+As of November 29, the Pokémon Unite pay to win mechanic still exists.
 It's becoming less and less of an issue as F2P players slowly accumulate more Item Enhancers through gameplay, but the issue of premium players having a stat advantage remains in the game.